Options for Recycling Tires from Scrap Cars

 Suggestions for Recycling Rubber Tires

 Go ahead and take the time to research some viable tire recycling options in your area.
 Even talk to your local scrap yard and see how they dispose of scrap tires.
-Depending on the number of scrap cars you’re bringing in, and if your yard even takes tires, you have two options: 1) If they take tires but charge you, see if they’ll take it straight off your ticket, or 2) If they take them and you are scrapper who brings in a large number of scrap cars, see if you can work out a long-term deal with them to forgo the tire charge.
-Remember, the more you have to offer, the better leverage you have to work out a favorable deal that will leave both yard owner and scrapper happy.
+Depending on the number of scrap cars you’re bringing in and if your yard even takes tires, you have two options: 1) If they take tires but charge you, see if they’ll take it straight off your ticket, or 2) If they take them and you are scrapper who brings in a large number of scrap cars, see if you can work out a long-term deal with them to forgo the tire charge.
+Remember, the more you offer, the better leverage you have to work out a favorable deal that will leave both the yard owner and scrapper happy.
 Like Tom always says, everything in life is negotiable.
 Happy Scrapping!